 Choose the Brightest Shade You Can Find

-Color-obsessed Kate Rheinstein Brodsky of KRB didn’t hesitate to cover every last floorboard in her century-old East Hampton home in jewel tones: The living room got a grass-green base, while the sunroom received a fuchsia checkerboard treatment.
+Color-obsessed Kate Rheinstein Brodsky of KRB didn’t hesitate to cover every last floorboard in her century-old East Hampton, New York, home in jewel tones: The living room got a grass green base, while the sunroom received a fuchsia checkerboard treatment.
 But perhaps the most striking moment is a blush guest bathroom that welcomes you with a bright dose of C2 Paint’s Stampede underfoot.
 She paired the daring hue with a white claw-foot tub and floral curtains for a room that feels like a cozy hug.

 Elevate Basic Materials

 Fashion designer Emily Adams Bode and Aaron Aujla of Green River Project are fearless when it comes to their downtown Manhattan apartment.
 They push every surface to its limits, cladding walls in coffee-stained Douglas fir and painting brick features in a vivid Yves Klein Blue.
 The plywood flooring is stained black, a warm backdrop to all the natural wood.